GianlucaGuarini/ruit/README.md

 # Ruit meaning

-`ruit` comes from the `ruere` latin verb that means `It falls`, It expresses properly the essence of this script and sounds also similar to `run it` a
+`ruit` comes from the `ruere` latin verb that means `It falls`, It expresses properly the essence of this script and sounds also similar to `run it`